streamlit/docs/content/kb/tutorials/deploy/kubernetes.md

 ### Configure a Google OAuth Client and oauth2-proxy

-For configuring Google OAuth Client, please see [this](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider#google-auth-provider) document.
-Configure oauth2-proxy to use the desired oauth provider: [guide](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider) and update the oath2-proxy config in the config map.
+For configuring the Google OAuth Client, please see [Google Auth Provider](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider#google-auth-provider).
+Configure oauth2-proxy to use the desired [OAuth Provider Configuration](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider) and update the oath2-proxy config in the config map.

 The below configuration contains a ouath2-proxy sidecar container which handles the authentication with Google.
-You can read more about the oauth2-proxy [here](https://github.com/oauth2-proxy/oauth2-proxy).
+You can learn more from the [oauth2-proxy repository](https://github.com/oauth2-proxy/oauth2-proxy).

 ### Create a Kubernetes configuration file